jake-leland/MadLib/README.md

 MadLib
 ======

-Play Mad Libs with a computer.
+Play Mad Libs with a computer!

 The only thing that this program requires is a mad lib to read in.
 This document must be in a particular format: